 Click here to view latest available 0.5M and 0.25m GSD imagery from 2008 onwards

 In 2005, National Geo-spatial Information noticed a global trend towards digital image acquisition and decided to invest in a digital camera (an Intergraph DMC).
 Since 2008 -2016, all images have been captured digitally with this camera as well as similar contracted cameras.
-From 2017, all imagery will be captured at 0.25m GSD with new generation cameras providing unprecedented detail and clarity starting from the Free State Province, which is likely to be completed by the close of December 2017.
+Since 2017 all imagery is now being captured at 0.25m GSD with new generation cameras providing unprecedented detail and clarity.

 This meant that the acquisition of the traditional photo-scale had now been replaced with a Ground Sample Distance (GSD).
 The ground sample distance is the size of 1 pixel on the ground and is influenced by the flying height and focal length.